cypherpunk-academy/2064/en/034_2023_I want to stay here.md

 They're talking about dissolving the NSA."
 She looked at him insistently.
 Marwin looked back slightly absent.

-Frau: "You can imagine that there is a lot going on in our country.
+Frau: "You can imagine that a lot is going on in our country.
 And in the course of that, prisoners are also released.
 Especially the innocent."
 She lowered her eyes to the table.